 ABOUT THE NOKOTA HORSE

 The Ranch-type Nokota horse is larger and heavier than Traditional Nokotas.
 Their stature closely resembles early Quarter horses and stands about 16 hands high or higher, which makes them perfect saddle horses.
-Ranch-type Nokotas was also used for a variety of equestrian sports, such as dressage horses, fox hunters, show jumpers, and packing and trail horses.
+Ranch-type Nokotas were also used for a variety of equestrian sports, such as dressage horses, fox hunters, show jumpers, and packing and trail horses.

 NOKOTA HORSE HISTORY